Fannie Mae Chicago Mortgage Help Center.

 After the review have been completed, your Housing Counselor will provide you with options, information, and assistance during the entire process.
 The goal is to help you avoid or stop a foreclosure, and to get back on track with your mortgage payments.

-You can dial (866) 442-8572 to learn more.
+You can dial 800-232-6643 or (866) 442-8572 to learn more.
 The bottom line is that Fannie Mae said these Mortgage Help Centers and face-to-face meetings that are offered will help borrowers and homeowners better understand the range of foreclosure prevention options and mortgage assistance programs that are available to them.
 They will also help them better manage their relationship with their bank, servicer, and lenders.